teJab-2610/garden_companion/README.md

 The exact versions of the dependencies used can be found in the 'pubspec.yaml' file.

-To download the repo simply navigate to the folder where you want to install the app, in the terminal enter:
+To download the repo, go to the folder where you want to install the app.
+In the terminal, enter:

 ~~~bash
 git clone https://github.com/teJab-2610/garden_companion.git
 ~~~

-Note: you must have git installed on your system.
+Note: You must have git installed on your system.

-Now, run the following commands on the terminal.
+Now, run the following commands on the terminal?
 ~~~bash
 cd .\garden_companion\
 flutter pub get
 flutter run
 ~~~
-Note: Although a emulator can be used for testing the app, we reccomend the use of a physical device as then you can test the camera ad picture upload feature.
+Note: Although an emulator can be used for testing the app, we recommend using a physical device, as then you can test the camera and picture upload feature.

-To set up a physical device you will have to enable _developer_ _mode_ on your phone and enable USB(or Wireless) debugging.
-Click yes for any additional permissions if asked.
+To set up a physical device, you must enable _developer_ _mode_ on your phone and enable USB(or Wireless) debugging.
+You can click yes for any additional permissions if asked.

 ##App Flow
 ```mermaid